-- D. Changes in Space or Services - 1.
-Increase in Space: The maximum allowable Rent may be adjusted upward when, with the written agreement of the Tenant(s), there is an increase in the usable space or in the Housing Services beyond that which was provided to a unit on May 1, 2022, or when the Base Rent was first established. - a.
-Additional or reconfigured space: Where a Landlord adds habitable living space to a unit or reconfigures it, the maximum allowable Rent for such unit must be permanently increased as provided under Capital Improvements. - b.
-Additional services: Where a Landlord adds non-habitable space or increases the services provided to a unit, the maximum allowable Rent for such unit may be increased by an amount representing the commercially reasonable value of the additional space or increased services.
+- a.
+Increase in Space.
+The maximum allowable Rent may be adjusted upward when, with the written agreement of the Tenant(s), there is an increase in the usable space or in the Housing Services beyond that which was provided to a unit on May 1, 2022, or when the Base Rent was first established. - 1.
+Additional or reconfigured space.
+Where a Landlord adds habitable living space to a unit or reconfigures it, the maximum allowable Rent for such unit must be permanently increased as provided under Capital Improvements.

+- 2. Additional services.
+Where a Landlord adds non-habitable space or increases the services provided to a unit, the maximum allowable Rent for such unit may be increased by an amount representing the commercially reasonable value of the additional space or increased services.
 If the additional or reconfigured space or the services are subsequently reduced or eliminated, the Rent increase authorized herein must be reduced or terminated.
-Any increase for an additional bedroom may result in an increase to the Base Occupancy Level for an additional occupant.

-- c.
-Increases may be denied if the added or reconfigured space or services do not clearly benefit a majority of the affected Tenants. - 2.
-Decrease in Space or Services; Substantial Deterioration; Failure to Provide Adequate Services; Failure to Comply with Codes, the Warranty of Habitability or the Rental Agreement:
+Any increase for an additional bedroom may result in an increase to the Base Occupancy Level for an additional occupant. - 3.
+Increases may be denied if the added or reconfigured space or services do not clearly benefit a majority of the affected Tenants. - b.
+Decrease in Space or Services; Substantial Deterioration; Failure to Provide Adequate Services; Failure to Comply with Codes, the Warranty of Habitability or the Rental Agreement.